 4. Microchip and Vaccine Records

 - If your pets are not already microchipped, get one implanted now!
-Keep a record of your pet’s microchip number in a safe place like, in your cell phone.
-It’s also a good idea to have current photos of your pets and proof of up-to-date vaccinations.
+Keep a record of your pet’s microchip number in a safe place.
+Be sure to have the PetDesk app downloaded.
+With the PetDesk app, all of your pet’s information, including proof of up-to-date vaccinations, are stored within the app for easy access.
+It’s also a good idea to have current photos of your pets.

 5. Food ,Water, Treats and Toys